 FDIC Coverage.
 Above all other options — interest rates, fees, etc. — the need for Federal Deposit Insurance Corporation is an absolute necessary for any banking account you open whether online or brick-and-mortar.
 As you might expect, American Express’ savings accounts are covered by the normal FDIC coverage of $250,000 per account, giving you the security of knowing your funds are guaranteed up to that limit.

 Interest Rates.
 When you look at the major players in the online savings account arena (big banks that you would feel comfortable with rather than random small institutions), American Express’ online savings account has one of the highest interest rates available.
-The current rate is ahead of Ally Bank, Capital One 360, Discover Bank, and EverBank.
+The current rate is comparable to or higher than other high-interest savings accounts such as Ally Bank, Capital One 360, CIT Bank, and EverBank.
 The difference in rates are mostly insignificant unless you are sticking thousands of dollars into the account, but nonetheless one of the highest rates is with American Express.

 Fees.
 When it comes to fees, the American Express Savings Account makes it easy: there are none.
 There is no minimum balance requirement, not even to open the account.
 (You can get started with $1.)
 There are no fees for withdrawing your funds or closing your account.

-The only time you would ever pay a fee would be if you had an overdraft on the account.
+The only time you would ever pay a fee would be if you had an overdraft on the account, or if you incur a prepayment penalty for withdrawing principal from a CD before its maturity date.
 Since this is a savings account and you handle your online transfers online the likelihood of that is incredibly low.

 Opening an American Express Personal Savings Account.
 To open an account, you simply need to apply online, then verify the online accounts you wish to link to your new American Express account.
 American Express will verify your account by making two small test deposits into your account, then require you to verify the amounts deposited.
 Once you do that, your accounts are linked and you are in business.
 You can link up to three external accounts.